Driving Under the Influence of Alcohol or Drugs

 Compensation After a Drunk Driving Accident

-Since New York is a “no-fault” state, you may file a claim with your own insurance company and recover economic damages if you are injured in an auto accident.
+Since New York is a “no-fault” state, you may file a claim with your insurance company and recover economic damages if you are injured in an auto accident.
 You do not need to show anyone was at fault.

 Because drunk driving is also a criminal case, establishing fault may be easier if the other driver had been drinking, as long as you were not drinking.
 Establishing fault means showing that the other driver was negligent.
-That is, they were behaving in a way a reasonable person would not have behaved under the circumstances.
+That is, they behaved in a way a reasonable person would not have behaved under the circumstances.

 If the other driver has been found guilty of a DUI, this can be evidence of “negligence per se.”
-This means they violated a statute intended to prevent the type of harm you suffered.
+This means they violated a statute intended to prevent the harm you suffered.
 Once negligence per se has been established, you will only need to prove you suffered harm caused by the driver’s actions to make a case.

 In a drunk driving case, punitive damages may be available.
 In most personal injury cases, awarded punitive damages are rare.
 However, DUI cases are sometimes considered serious enough to justify the additional award.
 The driver would pay punitive damages directly as the punishment is due to the driver’s conduct.